Guide to Jura & Property for Sale in Department 39

 A Charming Capital and Thriving Economy

 The capital of the Jura, Lons-le-Saunier, is a charming town known for its thermal baths, historic architecture, and the Musée des Beaux-Arts, which boasts an impressive collection of art and artefacts.
 The department is recognised for its thriving economy, with a strong emphasis on watchmaking, precision engineering, and agribusiness industries.
-The region has numerous innovative companies and artisanal workshops, contributing to a dynamic and forward-thinking atmosphere.
+The region has numerous innovative companies and artisanal workshops, fostering a dynamic, forward-thinking atmosphere.
 Additionally, the Jura benefits from excellent transportation links, making it easily accessible from major cities across France and Europe.

 Cultural Heritage and Historical Sites